tsantor/usb-inspector/README.md

 ## Overview

-A simple python package to gather host information from Windows, Mac and Linux.
-Returns host data as dicts to be used internally or sent to front-end dashboard applications as JSON.
+A simple package that allows you to lookup USB vendor and device IDs and get back a human readable vendor and device name.
+It includes ability to manually update the USB DB without installing a new version of `usb-inspector`.

 ## Installation

-Install Host Info:

 ```bash
 python3 -m pip install usb-inspector